 "We did ignore it," Gholston, a 35-year-old chocolate company employee, said about the deliberations.
 "There was no discussion of Jennifer Hudson."

 The focus, others explained, was ensuring they were right that Balfour was, in fact, the killer.
-Several jurors they had sympathy for Balfour, knowing his life as he knew it hung in the balance.
+Several jurors said they had sympathy for Balfour, knowing his life as he knew it hung in the balance.

 "Some of us tried to make him innocent," said Tracie Austin, one of the three jurors who wasn't fully convinced of his guilt as of early Friday afternoon.
 "We couldn't."